National Montford Point Museum

 The Marines of Montford Point entered through its main gate as mere men of color, who had pride, courage and dedication.
 During the 1940s these men traveled a road that was not paved.
 They graduated to become Marines and brought the American people and the U.S. Marine Corps into a new era.
 Today many of the Marines who traveled through this groundbreaking period of American and Marine Corps history have contributed their life's successes to the pain, sacrifices, and rewards that were earned at Montford Point.

-The museum is open to the public on Tuesdays and Thursdays 11:00 a.m. to 4:00 p.m.
-Other times are available by appointment.
-To schedule a viewing, email the Museum Director or call (910) 554-0808 for an appointment.
+The museum is temporarily closed to the public due to the damage caused by Hurricane Florence.
+Once repairs are made to the building and exhibits, we will reopen on Tuesdays and Thursdays 11:00 a.m. to 4:00 p.m.
+Other times will be made available by appointment.
+Please email the Museum Director or call (910) 554-0808 for any updates.

 ACCESS TO CAMP JOHNSON: A valid military identification card or a temporary base pass is required to enter Camp Johnson.
 This pass must be picked up at the main gate of Camp Lejeune.
 Call (910) 554-0808 for additional guidance.